yaegassy/coc-volar/README.md

 :CocInstall @yaegassy/coc-typescript-vue-plugin
 ```

-### If you are using "Take Over Mode" for the first time in your project
+### If you are using "Takeover Mode" for the first time in your project

 1. To begin, open the `*.vue`, `*.ts`, `*.js`, `*.tsx`, `*.jsx` file.
 1. Then run `:CocCommand volar.initializeTakeOverMode`.